unrealwork/atsd-use-cases/Solutions/docker/README.md

 ### Launch Axibase Collectors

-1. Launch an Axibase Collector instance on each of the Docker hosts.
+Launch an [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instance on each Docker host.

-2. Replace **cuser** and **cpassword** variables with custom credentials.
+Replace **cuser** and **cpassword** variables with collector credentials specified above.

-3. Replace **atsd_host** variable with the hostname of the Docker host where ATSD container is running.
+Replace **atsd_host** variable with the hostname of the Docker host where ATSD container is running.

-4. The hostname must be resolvable from the Docker host where collector is installed.
+The hostname must be resolvable from the Docker host where collector is installed.

 ```sh
 $ docker run -d --name axibase-collector \